gmmorris/meze-docs/componentization.md

 ## Rachel's Trifle
 Backbone, though, as it turned out, was not the be-all and end-all solution to our problems.

-We could leverage the benefits of MVC to achieve several things, such as breaking down our architecture into multitiered Object Oriented designs, to strive for separation of concerns by layering our modules and to design inheritance chains meant to improve code reuse and reduce complexity.
+We could definitely leverage the benefits of MVC to achieve several things, such as breaking down our architecture into multitiered Object Oriented designs, to strive for separation of concerns by layering our modules and to design inheritance chains meant to improve code reuse and reduce complexity.
 But it seemed we would always end up hitting the same inevitable wall.

 As a codebase would grow, requirements changed and assumptions turned out to be incorrect, we often found that our abstractions would begin to fail us.